Vyral/vija-williams/_posts/2019-01-29-how-to-price-a-home-in-our-current-market.md

 {% include pullquote.html %}

-Seattle consumers don’t tend to lowball, so it’s important to price your home where your agent thinks it’s going to sell. **With the average days on market between 30 and 40 days, it’s important that we put homes on the market at a price which will result in it going under contract quickly.**
+Seattle consumers don’t tend to lowball, so it’s important to price your home where your agent thinks it’s going to sell. **With the average days on market between 30 and 40 days, it’s important that we put your home at a price that will result in it going under contract quickly.**

 If you have any questions for me about buying or selling a home in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.